JosephJ12/CTF-Walkthroughs/HTB - Authority.md

 |_clock-skew: mean: 4h00m00s, deviation: 0s, median: 4h00m00s
 |_smb2-security-mode: SMB: Couldn't find a NetBIOS name that works for the server.
 Sorry!
 ```

+2. The open ports signals a classic Domain Controller.
+We first try anonymous authentication to SMB and LDAP without any luck.
+We notice there is an open HTTPS port on 8443 and we find a PWM login page in configuration mode!
+This means we can edit the configuration without a proper login.